-The Chamber is of the view that until all the underlying factors contributing to crime in South Africa, including illegal mining, are addressed, the parties will be addressing only the symptoms rather than the cause.
+We are of the view that until all the underlying factors contributing to crime in South Africa, including illegal mining, are addressed, the parties will be addressing only the symptoms rather than the cause.
 The entire legal enforcement system needs to be addressed, including policing, prosecution, immigration and border control.